Detailed Guide forSoftware Developers, Applications in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Software Developers, Applications in California is $121,475 annually, or $58.40 hourly.
-The median wage for Software Developers, Applications in San Diego County is $103,488 annually, or $49.75 hourly.
+The median wage in 2016 for Software Developers, Applications in California was $121,475 annually, or $58.40 hourly.
+The median wage for Software Developers, Applications in San Diego County was $103,488 annually, or $49.75 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Applications Software Developers generally receive medical, dental, and life insurance; vacation; sick leave; and retirement plans from their employers.
 Some companies also offer stock options.
 Those who are self-employed must provide their own insurance and retirement.

 Large growth is expected to occur as businesses, organizations, and individuals continue to adopt and integrate new technologies and maximize the efficiency of their current computer systems.
 Competition among businesses should create an incentive for increasingly sophisticated technological innovations; therefore, organizations will need more Applications Software Developers to implement these new technological changes.

 Demand for Applications Software Developers should increase as computer networking continues to grow.
 Increased use of the Internet, the rise in the number of websites, and mobile technology, such as wireless Internet, are driving the demand for a variety of new products that Applications Software Developers will help to create.
 At the same time, handheld computers create demand for new mobile applications.
 As these devices become a larger part of the business environment, it will be necessary to integrate current computer systems with new, more mobile technology.